Ulla Petti

 2019-2021 Supervising undergraduate course Sounds and Words.
 University of Cambridge

-2020-2021 Preparation for Linguistics Olympiad.
+2020-2021 Leading a preparation course for National Linguistics Olympiad.
 Hugo Treffner Gymnasium

-2015-present Access and outreach projects.
-Various high schools in England and Estonia
+2015-present Access and Outreach projects.
+Various high schools in the UK and Estonia

 Other activities and roles